cosmicjs/cosmicjs-node/README.md

 ## Get content

-Delivering content to your app is simple by using the `getObjects` method.
+Delivering content to your app is simple by using the `objects.find` method.

 **Get multiple Objects**

-Uses `objects.find` method.
+Use the `objects.find` method and set the `type` property (Object Type slug).
 Additional options noted below.

 ```jsx
 const data = await bucket.objects.find({